List of Kamen Rider OOO characters: Greeed

-The Greeed (グリード, Gurīdo) (Note: The name "Greeed" comes from the English word "greed", as their Medals are powered by human desire, though in the fashion of Kamen Rider OOO, there are three E's in their name instead of two.
-Barring Ankh, the Greeed are named after certain words in Japanese that relate to desire and the method by which their Yummy are created.) are coin-based, animal-themed homunculi created by the First OOO via the power of 50 Core Medals as part of his plan to achieve godhood 800 years prior to the series.
-Originally mindless, the Greeed attained sentience after one medal from each of their respective sets was destroyed.
-However, they lack true life and crave endlessly, cursed with a void in them that can never be filled, possess distorted sensory input (e.g., colors are washed out, taste is nonexistent, sounds are muffled and distorted), and are incapable of feeling deeper emotions such as love.
+The Greeed (グリード, Gurīdo) (Note: From the English word "greed") are animal-themed homunculi created by the First OOO via the power of 50 multicolored Core Medal (コアメダル, Koa Medaru) coins as part of his plan to achieve godhood 800 years prior to the series.
+Originally mindless, the Greeed attained sentience after one Core Medal from each of their respective sets was destroyed.
+However, they lack true life and crave endlessly, cursed with a void in them that can never be filled, possess limited sensory input, and are incapable of feeling deeper emotions such as love.
 As such, the Greeed became bent on consuming everything around them in a vain attempt at experiencing what humans normally take for granted, only to be sealed by the First OOO after he stole their Core Medals and was overwhelmed by their power.

 When the seal is undone in the present, Ankh steals some of his fellow Greeed's Core Medals to handicap them due to his being unable to completely reform his body.
-In response, the remaining Greeed create Yummy to find Ankh, regain their stolen Core Medals, and gather Cell Medals to maintain their physical forms.
-Upon realizing how much humanity changed in the intervening years, the Greeed mimic human forms to blend in.
+In response, the remaining Greeed create Yummy to find Ankh, regain their stolen Core Medals, and gather enough silver-colored Cell Medal (セルメダル, Seru Medaru) coins to maintain their physical forms.
+Upon realizing how much humanity has changed in the intervening years, the Greeed mimic human forms to blend in.

-During the events of the V-Cinema anniversary film Kamen Rider OOO 10th: Core Medal of Resurrection, the Greeed are revived alongside the First OOO, who absorbs them for their power before Goda does so in turn and Ankh kills Goda.

 Each Greeed possesses nine Core Medals, which allow them to maintain their powers and armored forms so long as they do not lose them.
-If they lose all but one, they become unable to maintain their Greeed forms and suffer terrible pain, though Uva is able to maintain his armored head and right forearm.
-If a Greeed absorbs too many foreign Core Medals at once and lack most or all of their personal nine to counteract them, their body will destabilize from the excess power and transform them into a giant chimeric monster called a Mega Greeed (巨大グリード, Kyodai Gurīdo).
-If all five Core Medal sets are incorporated into a Greeed's body, they will transform into a Medal Vessel (メダルの器, Medaru no Utsuwa), a giant container that converts all nearby matter into Cell Medals.
-Moreover, a Greeed's consciousness is contained in one of their corresponding Core Medals.
-Destruction of this Medal will permanently destroy the Greeed.
-If their body is destroyed, but the medal containing their consciousness remains, it can act autonomously and possess human bodies.
+If they lose all but one, they become unable to maintain their Greeed forms and suffer terrible pain.
+If a Greeed absorbs too many foreign Core Medals at once and lack most, if not all, of their personal nine to counteract them, their body will destabilize from the excess power and transform them into a giant chimeric monster called a Mega Greeed (巨大グリード, Kyodai Gurīdo).
+If all five Core Medal sets are incorporated into a Greeed's body, they will transform into a giant container called a Medal Vessel (メダルの器, Medaru no Utsuwa), which converts all nearby matter into Cell Medals.
+Moreover, a Greeed's consciousness is housed in one of their corresponding head-based Core Medals.
+Destruction of this Core Medal will permanently destroy the Greeed.
+If their body is destroyed, but the Core Medal housing their consciousness remains, it can act autonomously and possess human bodies.